 If I’ve learned anything in my travels, it’s that a public transportation pass, no matter what city I’m in, always pays for itself.

-Even if you plan on walking a lot in your destination, which is perhaps the number one way to save money on transportation, you’ll more than likely end up using your transportation pass more than you think you will.
+Even if you plan on walking a lot to your destination, which is perhaps the number one way to save money on transportation, you’ll more than likely end up using your transportation pass more than you think.

 Tip #7 – Work as You Travel